Your Vision, Our Focus – Contact Lens Specialists

 woman having her eyes tested

 Your eye care provider can recommend the best contact lenses for you based on a complete eye examination and a review of your visual needs both at work and play.
-Since most people can wear more than one type of lens, it’s important to know what the choices are and the advantages and disadvantages to each.
+Since most people can wear more than one type of lens, it’s important to know what the choices are and the advantages and disadvantages of each.

-The contact lens industry is always developing new innovations to make contacts more comfortable, convenient and accessible.
+The contact lens industry is always developing innovations to make contacts more comfortable, convenient, and accessible.
 Therefore, one of the initial steps in a contact lens consultation is to discuss with your eye doctor some lifestyle and health considerations that could impact the type of contacts that suit you best.

 soft lenses